Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 • creating synergies and added-value within Horizon Europe

-The EIT will also contribute to achieving the 4 key strategic orientations in the Horizon Europe strategic plan.
+EIT will also contribute to achieving the 4 key strategic orientations in the Horizon Europe strategic plan.

-• Andriotto Financial Services team is an official advisors of the European Commission for Horizon 2020
+• Andriotto Financial Services’ team is an official advisor of the European Commission for Horizon Europe.

-• AFS has a Centre of Excellence in Switzerland with some of the most skilled EU grant specialists, writing a successful proposal and supporting clients during the different implementation phases
+• AFS has a Centre of Excellence in Switzerland with some of the most skilled EU grant specialists, writing successful proposals and supporting clients during different implementation phases of projects.

-• AFS evaluate and select the best projects and enterprises around Europe to receive public funding
+• AFS evaluates and selects the best projects and enterprises around Europe to receive public funding.

-• Our client portfolio includes some of the most important public institutions in Italy and in Europe
+• Our client portfolio includes some of the most important public institutions in Italy and in Europe.